GbemiMercy/Excel-data-analysis/README.md

 Table of Contents

 Problem Statement:
-	-Increase Sales revenue for value samart supermarket using 		their customers' Data.
+	-Increase Sales revenue for **Value Smart Supermarket** using their customers' Data.

 Research  Objectives:
 	- Identifying the best profit generating location and create another Branch.
 	-Identifying the best selling products and increase their production.

 Sales Dashboard

 Conclusion and Recommendation